 Manual underwriting is more strict, typically capped at 29/41, though automated approvals can sometimes push slightly beyond that range

 Calculators online only give you a rough idea.
 In reality, loan officers know how to structure a file - using bonus income correctly, applying program flexibility, and even rearranging debts - to help get you approved.
+Our complete pre-approval guide walks through the whole flow.

 What may cause the lenders to deny your loan is if your Back-End DTI is getting close to that 50% range.
-The good news is there are ways to improve your ratio before you apply
+The good news is there are ways to improve your ratio before you apply — and our breakdown on paying off debts during underwriting covers what helps and what backfires.

 Adding a spouse or even a co-borrower can make a big difference.
 Their income gets added into the equation, which helps offset the total debt and can significantly lower your overall DTI.